NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 - `shape` (string, or list of strings): The shape (object type) of this object in each scene.
 For a list, a new shape will be randomly chosen for each scene.
 Default: random
-- `locked` (bool or list of bools): If true and the resulting object is lockable, like a container or door, the object will be locked.
-If the object is not lockable, this field has no affect.

 Example:
 ```